hanggrian/socialview/README.md

 textView.setMentionAdapter(mentionAdapter);
 ```

-To customize hashtag or mention adapter, create a custom adapter using customized `SocialAdapter` or write your own `ArrayAdapter`.
+To customize hashtag or mention adapter, create a custom adapter using customized `SocialAdapter` or
+write your own `ArrayAdapter`.

+> Custom adapters are experimental, see sample for example.

 ```java
 public class Person {
     public final String name;